adarshvpai/adarshvpai/get-wired_1.md

 ## get-wired 1 - [ONLINE MISCELLANEOUS]

-1. This flag is given by the mentors on the lab on the first day
+1. This flag is given by the mentors on the lab on the first day.

 Flag - wired{...}